CleverRaven/Cataclysm-DDA/doc/JSON_FLAGS.md

 - ```BELT_CLIP``` The item can be clipped or hooked on to a belt loop of the appropriate size (belt loops are limited by their max_volume and max_weight properties)
 - ```BOMB``` It can be a remote controlled bomb.
 - ```CABLE_SPOOL``` This item is a cable spool and must be processed as such.
 It has an internal "state" variable which may be in the states "attach_first" or "pay_out_cable" -- in the latter case, set its charges to `max_charges - dist(here, point(vars["source_x"], vars["source_y"]))`.
 If this results in 0 or a negative number, set its state back to "attach_first".
+- ```CANNIBALISM``` The item is a food that contains human flesh, and applies all applicable effects when consumed.
 - ```CHARGEDIM``` If illuminated, light intensity fades with charge, starting at 20% charge left.
 - ```DIG_TOOL``` If wielded, digs thorough terrain like rock and walls, as player walks into them.
 If item also has ```POWERED``` flag, then it digs faster, but uses up the item's ammo as if activating it.
 - ```FIRESTARTER``` Item will start fire with some difficulty.